 - Trust account records that do not clearly show the trust account balances of each client or that are not kept in a manner that enables them to be properly audited.

 - Any matter involving dishonesty or a breach of law on the part of the agency.

 - A loss or deficiency of trust account money or a failure of the agency to account for any trust account money.

 - Any failure to comply with the provisions of the Real Estate Agents Act 2008 or the Real Estate Agents (Audit) Regulations 2009 relating to the agency's trust accounts.
 This includes failure to supply you, in a timely fashion, with the documents you need to fulfil your responsibilities.

 - Any other matter such as errors, irregularities, or misstatements in a trust account that the auditor believes should be reported.

-Before a new agency receives any money in respect of their first transaction, they must inform REA of their nominated trust account auditor.
+Before a new agency receives any money in respect of its first transaction, it must inform REA of it's nominated trust account auditor.

 Any fees payable by an agency to an auditor are to be agreed by the agent and the auditor.
 The cost of auditing any trust accounts is the sole responsibility of the agent.

 Are residential property letting trust accounts covered?